houtianze/bypy/README.md

 Usage
 ---
+- Standalone program
-- Stable Release (installed by `pip`): Simply run `bypy`
+  - Stable Release (installed by `pip`): Simply run `bypy`  (or `python -m bypy`, or `python3 -m bypy`）
-- Deveopment Version: cd to the directory where it is cloned, and run:
+  - Deveopment Version: cd to the directory where it is cloned, and run:`./bypy.py`  (or `python -m bypy`, or `python3 -m bypy`）
-`./bypy.py`
   You will see all the commands and parameters it supports

+- As a package in your code
+  - `import bypy`

 Simple GUI:
 `./bypygui.pyw`